rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 So here we are.
 On this blogpost.
 You and me.
 Safe.
 Pinky swear.

-And so I will tell  you about this story  of a new model called "Asynchronous Perception Machine".
+And so I will tell  you about this story  of a new model called <b>"Asynchronous Perception Machine".</b>

 Now, ill be upfront and honest: i dont have a grandiose story to tell.
 There is no eureka moment: Unlike the much cooler Ian goodfellow, i didnt go to a bar or code up APM in a single night.
 This is a 3 year long journey.
 And it has just begun.
 I don't know where it will take us, but if you choose to accept the mission (star trek), we will travel this bandwagon together.